 The Maya built their communities in immediate proximity to naturally ponded and low-lying seasonal water sources; and by quarrying and unearthing tanks and short canal segments, they produced a year-round, water-accessible built environment with the excavated fill used to construct their acropolises and pyramids.
 With time and population growth however, forest clearance associated with some form of short-fallow intensive slash-and-burn resulted in significant slope erosion.
 At this Late Preclassic to Early Classic (AD 200–550) period transition, the first clear evidence for landscape terracing occurs, an obvious reaction to soil loss.

 During the Early and Late Classic periods (AD 300–800), the Maya engineered the landscape to divert rainfall and its tremendous quantities of runoff to fill tanks and reservoirs at the summits of ridges and hillocks.
-During the wet season, rainfall filled these elevated depressions with water access nearly everywhere overabundant.
-Because of their elevation, however, gravity release of their waters during the driest portions of the year supplied much of the core area of a community.
-The potable source was used to recharge smaller low-lying basins as well as to permit immediate consumption; and once a flow passed through a community, it was still harvestable as gray water for agricultural purposes
+During the wet season, rainfall filled these elevated depressions with water nearly everywhere.
+As a result of their elevation, however, gravity release of their waters during the driest portions of the year subsequently supplied much of the core area of a community.
+The potable source was used to recharge smaller low-lying basins as well as to permit immediate consumption; and once a flow passed through a community, it was still harvestable as gray water for agricultural purposes.

 Little evidence supports widespread and intensively canalized agricultural systems for the ancient Maya.
 Local ecological conditions, population densities, and water availability impacted the kinds of agricultural strategies used.
 Maya farmers emphasized diverse strategies depending on local settings, an adaptation conducive to cooperative strategies revolving around wetland cultivation, orchards, house gardens, swiddens, terracing, and forest management.